Financial Assistance Policy (PDF)

 This Financial Assistance Policy is intended to ensure that residents of Washington State who are at or near the federal poverty level receive Appropriate Hospital-Based Medical Services and Appropriate Non-Hospital-Based Medical Services at a cost that is based on their ability to pay for services up to and including care without charge.
 Financial Assistance will be granted to all eligible persons regardless of age, race, color, religion, sex, sexual orientation or national origin in accordance with WAC Chapter 246-453 and RCW 70.170.

-Financial Assistance: Appropriate UW Medicine Hospital-Based Medical Services and Non-Hospital-Based Medical Services provided to persons, to the extent that such persons are unable to pay for the care or to pay deductibles or co-insurance amounts required by a third-party payer.
-Persons who have exhausted any third-party sources, including Medicare and Medicaid, and whose income is equal to or below 300% of the federal poverty standards, adjusted for family size or is otherwise not sufficient to enable them to pay for the care or to pay deductibles or coinsurance amounts required by a third-party payer, may be eligible for Financial Assistance under this policy
+Financial Assistance: Medically necessary hospital health care rendered to indigent persons when Third-Party Coverage, if any, has been exhausted, to the extent that the persons are unable to pay for the care or to pay deductible or coinsurance amounts required by a third-party payer based on the criteria in this policy.
+Persons who have exhausted any third-party coverage, including Medicare and Medicaid, and whose income is equal to or below 300% of the federal poverty standards, adjusted for family size or is otherwise not sufficient to enable them to pay for the care or to pay deductibles or coinsurance amounts required by a third-party payer, may be eligible for Financial Assistance under this policy

 UW Medicine: For the purposes of this policy, “UW Medicine” includes Airlift Northwest (Airlift), Harborview Medical Center (HMC), UW Medical Center (UWMC), Northwest Hospital & Medical Center (NWH), UW Physicians (UWP), Valley Medical Center (VMC), and UW Neighborhood Clinics (UWNC).